PASTURES WAY NURSERY SCHOOL

 Mobile Phone Policy

-In the interesting of safeguarding children, it is not permitted to use your mobile phone in nursery.
+In the interests of safeguarding children, it is not permitted to use your mobile phone in nursery.

 - Access For the Disabled